tnebooks/10th-social-science/content.en/geography/india-resources-and-industries/_index.md

 Karnataka is the largest producer of silk.
 Other major producers of silk are West Bengal, Jammu Kashmir, Bihar, Jharkhand, Chhattisgarh, Uttar Pradesh, Punjab, Assam and Tamil nadu states.

-Office of the Development Commissioner for Handlooms was set up as an attached non-participating office on

-20th November, 1975 under the Ministry of Commerce.
-At present it is functioning under the Ministry of Textiles, headquarters at Udyog Bhawan, New Delhi.

 **d) Sugar Industry** Sugar can be produced from sugar cane,

 sugar-beets or any other crop which have sugar content.
-In India, sugar cane is the main source
+In India, sugar cane is the main source of sugar.

-CSTRI is the only research institute in the country dedicated to the Research & Developmental activities related to silk technology.
-CSTRI was established in the year 1983 by the Central Silk Board, Ministry of Textiles, Govt. of India having head quarter at Bengaluru

-of sugar.
 At present this is the second largest agro based industry of India after cotton textiles.
 India is the world’s second largest producer of sugar cane after Brazil.
 Sugar industry is decentralized and located near the sugarcane growing areas as they are weight loosing and bulky to transport.

 Uttar Pradesh is the largest producer of sugar, producing about 50% of the country’s total.
 Other major producers are Maharashtra, Uttar Pradesh, Karnataka, Andhra Pradesh, Tamil nadu, Bihar, Punjab, Gujarat, Haryana and Madhya Pradesh states.
 These states account for more than 90% of the sugar mills and sugar production.